 These above models are as far from reality as the burger you get at the counter is from the one you see on the billboard.

 B) MODELS WITH MULTIPLE SOURCES OF ATTRIBUTION

 Sure, I am grateful to all the Chinese manufacturers who put the pieces together, the freighters who brought it across the ocean, and the retailers who sold it to me.
 However, most of the margin will go to Apple as they put their logo on the box.

 With these models, at least all the credit doesn’t go to one person.
-The level of inaccuracy is still humungous, though.
+The level of inaccuracy is still humongous, though.

-Do you really think a human brain can actually decide which touchpoints should be assigned which weight?
+Do you really think a human brain can decide what touch-points should be assigned which weight?
 Didn’t think so.

 They try to calculate the probability a certain channel contributed to a conversion.

 We all have such a friend.
 When he shows up at a party it’s always a blast.
 Then one day, he doesn’t come and you are bored to death.
 A hunch tells you that he is a really important part of a good party.
 But how can you be sure?

 Imagine, you went to 10,000 parties a year instead of ten, both with and without your mate.
 By the end of the evening you would rate all of them from 1–10 on a scale of awesomeness.